King's College London: 21st century

-In July 2006, King's College London was granted degree-awarding powers in its own right, as opposed to through the University of London, by the Privy Council.
+In July 2006, King's College London was granted independent degree-awarding powers in its own right, as opposed to through the University of London, by the Privy Council.
 This power remained unexercised until 2007, when King's announced that all students starting courses from September 2007 onwards would be awarded degrees conferred by King's itself, rather than by the University of London.
 The new certificates however still make reference to the fact that King's is a constituent college of the University of London.
-All current students with at least one year of study remaining were in August 2007 offered the option of choosing to be awarded a University of London degree or a King's degree.
 The first King's degrees were awarded in summer 2008.

-In April 2011 King's became a founding partner in the UK Centre for Medical Research and Innovation, subsequently renamed the Francis Crick Institute, committing £40 million to the project.
+In April 2011, King's became a founding partner in the UK Centre for Medical Research and Innovation, subsequently renamed the Francis Crick Institute, committing £40 million to the project.
 The Chemistry department was reopened in 2011 following its closure in 2003.
-In February 2012, Her Majesty The Queen officially opened Somerset House East Wing.
+In February 2012, the Queen officially opened Somerset House East Wing.

-In September 2014 King's College London opened King's College London Mathematics School, a free school sixth form located in Lambeth that specialises in mathematics.
+In September 2014, King's College London opened King's College London Mathematics School, a free school sixth form located in Lambeth that specialises in mathematics.
 In October 2014, Ed Byrne replaced Rick Trainor as Principal of King's College London, the latter having served for 10 years.
 In December 2014, King's announced its plans to rebrand its name to 'King's London'.
-It was emphasised that there were no plans to change the legal name of King's, and that the name 'King's London' was designed to promote King's and to highlight the fact that King's is a university in its own right.
+After concerns were raised by the students' union, a statement from the college later in December emphasised that there were no plans to change the legal name of King's, and said that the branding of 'King's London' was "designed to promote King's and its place in London and also the fact that we are one of the world's great universities in our own right".
 King's announced that the rebranding plans had been dropped in January 2015.

-On 10 March 2015, King's acquired a 50-year lease for the Aldwych Quarter site incorporating the historic grand Bush House building.
-It began occupation of the Bush House Building in September 2016 and will occupy the adjacent King House and Strand House from 2017 and Melbourne House from 2025.
-In October 2016, King's announced it had also taken a separate 50-year lease on the North-West Block of the Aldwych Quarter which it will incorporate from 2018.
+In 2015, King's acquired a 50-year lease for the Aldwych Quarter site incorporating the historic Bush House.
+It has been occupied since 2017.
+Bush House was opened as part of the Strand Campus by the Queen in 2019.

 Campus

+King's is based on five campuses in central London.
+The main campus area is located on the Strand in the City of Westminster, which includes the Bush House.
+The Waterloo Campus is located nearby on the southern side of the River Thames.
+St. Thomas' Campus is located in Lambeth.
+The Guy's Campus which houses the science-related courses is located near London Bridge, whereas the Denmark Hill Campus is in Southwark.